-A complaint is defined as "an expression of dissatisfaction however made, about actions taken or a lack of action".by parents/carers of children who attend the school, or other users of the services of the school.
-The school intends to resolve complaints informally where possible, at the earliest possible stage.
-There may be occasions when complainants would like to raise their concerns formally.
-After initial investigation of the complaint, a decision might be made to use the discipline, capability (or other appropriate) procedure against a member of staff.
+After initial investigation, a decision might be made to use the discipline, capability (or other appropriate) procedure against a member of staff.
 Anonymous complaints would not normally be considered under this procedure.
-This procedure outlines the informal and formal stages by which a complaint may be made against the school.
-At all stages the aim of the policy is to reach a mutual understanding of the problems so that improvements can be made where necessary.
+This policy outlines the informal and formal stages by which a complaint may be made against the school.
+At all stages, the aim of the policy is to reach a mutual understanding of the problems so that improvements can be made where necessary.